yago1994/Choroid-Measurement-Python/README.md

 # How to use this program

 Requirements
-- Jupyter -> Install Jupyter first from https://jupyter.org/
+- Jupyter Notebook -> Install Jupyter Notebook first from https://jupyter.org/

 Then use: